 It is an incredibly selfless act to take on the responsibility of cleaning a hoarder’s garage.
 However, if you go into it blind, you may not be aware of some unexpected sanitation issues that you could run into.
 For example, let’s say they have been obsessively collecting newspapers, and your town just experienced a huge storm.
 That small leak in the garage caused those papers to get soaked, and now there is mold growing in the corner of the garage.
 This can cause serious issues to your health, especially if you are not properly equipped to handle it.
 Or perhaps there was old food hanging out under some boxes.
 Animals thrive on expired and unattended foods.
-There’s a strong possibility that you run into live (or dead animals), and their feces, which again, can cause a lot of harm if you are not prepared.

 It can be a very emotional decision of whether or not to clean a hoarder’s garage yourself.
 However, it is probably a much more difficult task than you initially think.
 Calling in a professional will ensure that the task will be completed in days rather than months, and you can have the peace of mind knowing that your loved one’s space is handled with care.